Selection and interviews

 To stand the best chance of receiving an invitation you should demonstrate that you do have the skills and experience as stipulated within the person specification and provide clear examples within the supporting information section.

-If you are shortlisted for a job we will send you an invitation to interview via your NHS jobs account.
+If you are shortlisted for a job we will send you an invitation to interview via interview via our applicant database website TRAC Jobs.
 This invitation will include details of when and where to come for your interview and any additional tests that form part of the selection process.
-If you are unsuccessful at this first stage, we will inform you by email via your NHS jobs account.
+If you are unsuccessful at this first stage, we will inform you by email via TRAC.

 Preparing for your interview